 Faculty Member Transfer

 The parties agree to extend for the period of this Agreement the Memorandum of Understanding dated July 1, 2007 concerning the transfer of faculty members from one school to another.
-A copy of the Memorandum of Understanding is set forth as Appendix .
+A copy of the Memorandum of Understanding is set forth as Appendix I.

 No Reductions in Force